-So, you’ve finally graduated yayyyy!
+So, you’ve finally graduated woohoo!
 But what happens next?
 After I graduated I had an idea of what I wanted to do after uni, but I didn’t actually know how to get into that career path.
 And many students I’ve spoken to say the same thing.

-It’s a massive change going from uni life of waking up whenever you want (sometimes mid-afternoons!), eating whenever and whatever you want and going out for drinks however many times you want, to getting up at certain times for work, going to work every day at the same time, eating at the same time, waking up at the same time and basically having the same routine day in day out.
+It’s a massive change going from uni life where you have the option to wake up whenever, eat whatever and go out for drinks however many times you want, to getting up at certain times for work, going to work every day and basically having the same routine day in day out.
 But, it’s not as boring as it sounds I promise!

 1. Apply for jobs